Ransomware Attacks Happen Every Day, Is Your Practice Safe?

-EHR SOC 2 Type II compliance requirements mean that an organization keeps a high level of information security over a period of time while setting up a process and practice that guarantees oversight into everything — so any unusual, suspicious, or unauthorized activity is easily flagged.
+EHR SOC 2 Type II compliance requirements mean that an organization keeps a high level of information security over a period of time.
+Simultaneously, it establishes processes that oversee and automatically flag any unusual, suspicious, or unauthorized activity.

 Let Nextech protect you from ransomware attacks

-Nextech’s EHR offers built-in regulatory and security features (like multi-factor authentication), plus automatic compliance-based updates.
+Nextech’s EHR software offers built-in regulatory and security features like multi-factor authentication and automatic compliance-based updates.

-Additionally, Nextech has a HIPAA-certified cloud data center, which has no less than five unique layers of physical security measures, integrating state-of-the-art-technology (such as proximity cards and biometrics) with traditional security measures (combination locked hardware cages, on-site security personnel, and uninterrupted video surveillance).
+Additionally, Nextech has a HIPAA-certified cloud data center, which has no less than five unique layers of physical security measures.
+We’ve integrated state-of-the-art technology, such as proximity cards and biometrics, with traditional security measures (combination locked hardware cages, on-site security personnel, and uninterrupted video surveillance).

-Constantly monitored for potential threats, our data center has expert cybersecurity personnel always on-site—24/7.
-All cloud data is protected by multiple layers including redundant firewalls.
-Backups are performed daily and stored on on-site recovery disks as well as to a secure off-site location that allows for immediate emergency data recovery in the case of a catastrophic event or natural disaster.
+Constantly monitoring for potential threats, our data center has expert cybersecurity personnel on-site 24/7.
+All cloud data is protected by multiple layers, including redundant firewalls.
+Backups are performed daily and stored in on-site recovery disks, as well as in secure off-site locations.
+This allows for immediate emergency data recovery in the case of a catastrophic event or natural disaster.

-To avoid operational downtime, massive fines, reputational damage, and ransomware attacks themselves, partnering with a secure and privacy-focused EHR is the only way.
-Learn how Nextech can protect your practice, schedule a demo.
+To avoid ransomware attacks, operational downtime, massive fines, and reputational damage, partner with a secure and privacy-focused EHR service.
+Learn how Nextech can protect your practice by scheduling a demo today.